 Sweet Water is a tiny town located in the state of Alabama.
 With a population of 216 people and just one neighborhood, Sweet Water is the 373rd largest community in Alabama.

+Sweet Water is a very ethnically-diverse town.
 The people who call Sweet Water home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sweet Water residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sweet Water include English, Irish, German, Scottish, and Welsh.
+Sweet Water also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.28% of the town’s residents.
+Important ancestries of people in Sweet Water include English, German, Irish, Scottish, and Welsh.

 The most common language spoken in Sweet Water is English.
 Other important languages spoken here include Spanish and African languages.